gofore/aws-emr/presentation/README.md

 --

-## Some statistics

-- We experimented with different input files an cluster sizes
+## Conclusions about the dataset

+- We only used subset of whole dataset due to interest in EMR instead of analyzing the data
-- Execution time was about half hour with small cluster and 30 small 15-20 MB files
+- EMR/Hadoop creates overhead which are substantial with small files
-- Same input parsed with simple python script took about 5 minutes
-- Larger cluster and 6 larger 500 MB files took 17 minutes.
+- Even after munging files together, our subset took considerably longer in EMR compared to local parsing
 - "Too small problem for EMR/Hadoop"

 ---